maxwolf621/JavaNote/cookie.md

 ```

 #### Path
-When (user/client) requesting a document in the subtree from the same server, the client echoes(returns) that cookie back.
-However, it does not use the cookie in other directories on the site.

-on the index `/` the user whose name called geek should return the cookies to server
+The scope of each cookie is limited to a set of paths, controlled by the Path attribute.

+If the server omits the Path attribute, the user agent will use the "directory" of the request-uri's path component as
+   the default value.
+(See Section 5.1.4 for more details.)

+The user agent will include the cookie in an HTTP request only if the path portion of the request-uri matches (or is a subdirectory of) the
+cookie's Path attribute, where the `/` character is interpreted as a directory separator.
 ```
 Set-Cookie: user = geek; Path =/ restricted
 ```